internaloha/documentation/docs/developers/scrapers/running.md

 ## Run an individual scraper

-All of the above scrapers can be run individually in order to support development and maintenance.
+All the above scrapers can be run individually in order to support development and maintenance.
 To do so, invoke:

 ```
 $ npm run scrapers <name> [dev|production] [open|closed]